Montana-Media-Arts/webDesignFall2024/_docs/topic-06/02-table-struct/05-page.md

 </div>

 You should use **table headings** or `<th>` elements to provide structure and style to head your columns and rows.
-This is incredibly helpful for people who use screen readers, and helps search engines to correctly index your page.
+This is incredibly helpful for people who use screen readers and helps search engines index your page correctly.

 We delineate columns and rows using the `scope=""` attribute; a column is headed using `<th scope="col">...</th>` and a row is headed using `<th scope="row">...</th>`

 <span class="label label-danger">IMPORTANT:</span> Empty cells are not forgotten cells -  they still need to be created using `<th>` or `<td>` elements.
-Not including these elements will cause your table to improperly render.
+Not including these elements will cause your table to be rendered improperly.